BsaldanhaZ/BsaldanhaZ/README.md

 - 👋 Hi, I’m @BsaldanhaZ
 - 👀 I’m interested in ... increase my computer programmer skills
 - 🌱 I’m currently learning ...
-Java and Python
+JavaScript, html and css
 - 💞️ I’m looking to collaborate on ...
 Jr projects
 - 📫 How to reach me ... email bsaldanha1990@gmail.com or whatsapp 54 999517255